joviano-dias/team-links/README.md

 # Team Links
-A tool to manage your team's (or personal) links / bookmarks.
-All links need to be configured in a yaml file.
+A tool to manage your team's (or personal) application links / bookmarks

 Screenshot